Fun Things To Do in Phoenix with Kids Outdoors

 My children loved petting the stingrays!
 We spent a long time around the covered tank learning about the babies, differing personalities, and lives of these silky, slippery creatures.

-The Bug, Big Bugs! the exhibit was a path that meandered around rocky paths teaching us about bugs and viewing them as huge electronic species that was informational and fun.
-Each corner we encountered a new bug to learn about and see in a Big Way.
+The Bug, Big Bugs!
+The exhibit was a path that meandered around rocky paths teaching us about bugs and viewing them as massive electronic species that was informational and fun.
+In each corner, we encountered a new bug to learn about and see in a Big Way.

 The 4D theater was a movie that provided a 3D experience with flower smells and mists of rain.
-Full disclosure, we did not last the entire 15 minutes of the movie.
-My children (6 and 8) were freaked out by the shaking chairs and dramatic music.
-It was not a problem to leave and those sensitive to sensory exposure should proceed with caution.
+Full disclosure, we did not last 15 minutes of the film.
+The shaking chairs and dramatic music freaked out my children (6 and 8).
+Leaving was not a problem, and those sensitive to sensory exposure should proceed cautiously.

 The safari ride was a tour around the zoo.
 We began our day (after running out of the theater) with this to give us an idea of how the zoo was laid out, gave us info about their animals, and gave us ideas on where we wanted to spend the most time.
 The zoo was smaller than our local zoo but had many animals to look at and shaded paths that gave relief from the heat.
 My children particularly liked the petting zoo that allowed them to brush goats that were large and gentle.

 Hole in the Rock is next to the zoo and was a favorite for my tiny hikers.
 It is a path that walks up to a large rock formation that has, you guessed it, a hole in it.
 We went first thing in the morning before the zoo opened and had the place to ourselves.
 We explored the rocks and saw an incredible view from the hole.
 This was my children’s first experience seeing the Arizona mountains and rocks.
 It was exciting for them to explore.